inafev/RHEL6_KVM_Tomcat_DellR720_deployment/README.md

 # Red Hat Enterprise Linux 6 remote deployment on Dell PowerEdge R720 & KVM virtualization with qcow2 pre-allocation (MHT document, year 2012)

+- Document Title: Best practices, recommendations and notes: Red Hat Enterprise Linux 6.3 remote installation/deployment on DELL PowerEdge R720 (12G), KVM hypervisor, Tomcat7, Uptime &amp; Performance Tips.
 - [The evernote online version of this MHT document](http://bit.ly/Ulb98Q )
-- Summary of MHT document: Best practices, recommendations and notes: Red Hat Enterprise Linux 6.3 remote installation/deployment on DELL PowerEdge R720 (12G), KVM hypervisor, Tomcat7, Uptime &amp; Performance Tips.

 This MHT/MHTML document is not rendered by github.
 An MHT document is easier to share and read compared to the online version, and can be open by the following tools:
 - Browsers: Microsoft Internet Explorer, Firefox (with the Mozilla Archive Format extension), Chrome (extension required), Opera